Cycle4Completion: Unpaired Point Cloud Completion using Cycle Transformation with Missing Region Coding: Experiments

 \subsection{Evaluation on ShapeNet Dataset}

-\textbf{Dataset.} Following the previous studies \cite{dai2017shape,chen2019unpaired}, we evaluate our methods on ShapeNet dataset \cite{chang2015shapenet}, in order to fairly compare Cycle4Completion with the previous unpaired point cloud completion methods.
+\textbf{Dataset.} Following the previous studies \cite{dai2017shape,chen2019unpaired}, we evaluate our methods on 3D-EPN dataset \cite{dai2017shape}, in order to fairly compare Cycle4Completion with the previous unpaired point cloud completion methods.
 For each 3D object, 8 partial point clouds are generated by back-projecting 2.5D depth images from 8 views into 3D.
 We uniformly sample only 2,048 points on the mesh surfaces for both the complete and partial shapes.
-We specially note that, the ShapeNet dataset has been widely used for 3D shape completion in many previous papers \cite{dai2017shape,chen2019unpaired,sarmad2019rl,tchapmi2019topnet}, and for fair comparison we also conduct our experiments on the same dataset.
-Moreover, the reason to generate incomplete shapes from partial view of 3D objects is to simulate the incomplete pattern in real-world 3D scans.

 \textbf{Quantitative and qualitative evaluation.} We use the per point Chamfer distance as the evaluation metric.
 In Table \ref{table:shapenet_complete}, we compare Cycle4Completion with some state-of-the-art supervised and unpaired point cloud completion methods.
 Since the training and testing split of Pcl2Pcl and 3D-EPN is different at ShapeNet dataset, we report our results on both of the two splittings for fair comparison.
 In Table \ref{table:shapenet_complete}, the \emph{Cycle4Completion} is the results of 3D-EPN splitting and the \emph{Cycle4Completion*} is the results of Pcl2Pcl splitting.
 Moreover, we also quote the results of the baseline auto-encoder from \cite{chen2019unpaired} for comparison.
 The experimental results show that our method achieves the best completion performance on all categories compared with the unpaired counterpart method Pcl2Pcl \cite{chen2019unpaired}.
 And even comparing with the supervised methods, our Cycle4Completion still outperforms 3D-EPN \cite{dai2017shape} and yields a comparable results to PCN \cite{yuan2018pcn} and TopNet \cite{tchapmi2019topnet}.
 In Figure \ref{fig:shapenet_visual}, we show the visualization results of point cloud completion using Cycle4Completion and compare it with other methods, from which we can find that our model predicts the complete shapes with higher accuracy than the unpaired Pcl2Pcl, especially on the regions highlighted by red rectangles.
-And the completion quality of our method is also comparable to the results of supervised methods including TopNet and PCN.
+And the completion quality of our method is also comparable to the results of supervised methods.